NATURAL INGREDIENT CRITERIA

 - not contain synthetic chemical preservatives

 While it is true that there is no official, U.S. government regulated definition for the term natural pertaining to the natural products industry, the FDA refers to natural ingredients as “ingredients extracted directly from plants or animal products as opposed to being produced synthetically.”
+The agency has not objected to the use of the term if the food does not contain added color, artificial flavors, or synthetic substances.

 The key word there is, “extracted directly”.
 In the case of some ingredients, it’s easy to see that they fit easily into this definition.